-Because the CCPA states that risk assessments will be submitted on a regular basis to the Agency, this subsection is necessary to clarify that "a regular basis" is every calendar year.
-An annual submission ensures continual compliance with the risk-assessment regulations and promotes consistency across the risk-assessment and cybersecurity-audit regulations, the latter of which similarly requires completion on an annual basis.
-This subsection also is necessary to clarify that businesses have 24 months from the effective date of these regulations for their first submission, which gives businesses additional time to set up their risk-assessment processes before their first submission.
+annual submission ensures continual compliance with the proposed risk-assessment regulations and promotes consistency across the risk-assessment and cybersecurity-audit regulations, the latter of which similarly require completion on an annual basis.
+This subsection also is necessary to clarify that businesses have 24 months from the effective date of these proposed regulations for their first submission, which gives businesses additional time to set up their risk-assessment processes before their first submission.
 This subsection benefits businesses by providing a clear timeline for when businesses must submit their materials to the Agency and lessening their burden of compliance prior to the first submission.

 Subsection (b) addresses what risk assessment materials must be submitted to the Agency.
 It is necessary to clarify what must be submitted to the Agency every calendar year.
-It benefits both businesses and consumers by balancing the need for transparency and accountability in risk-assessment submissions with the concerns raised in preliminary rulemaking comments that businesses should not be required divulge confidential information in their annual submissions to the Agency.
+It benefits both businesses and consumers by balancing the need for transparency and accountability in risk-assessment submissions with the concerns raised in preliminary rulemaking comments that businesses should not be required to divulge confidential information in their annual submissions to the Agency.

 Subsection (b)(1) requires businesses to submit a written certification that they have conducted their risk assessments as set forth in this Article.
-It also requires a business to designate the highest-ranking executive that is responsible for oversight of the business's risk-assessment compliance to certify on the business's behalf (i.e., a "designated executive").
+It also requires a business to designate the highest-ranking executive who is responsible for oversight of the business's riskassessment compliance to certify on the business's behalf (i.e., a "designated executive").
 Lastly, this subsection provides requirements for what must be included in the written certification: (1) which months the business is certifying compliance for, and the number of risk assessments that were conducted and documented during that time; (2) an attestation that the designated executive has reviewed, understood, and approved the risk assessments; (3) an attestation that the business only initiated any of the activities set forth in subsection 7150(b) after conducting and documenting a risk assessment; and (4) the designated executive's name, title, signature, and date of certification.
 The submission of this information in a certification is necessary to ensure accountability, so that even if the business is not submitting its unabridged risk assessments to the Agency every calendar year, the business is certifying that it has only initiated any processing set forth in subsection 7150(b) after conducting and documenting a risk assessment as set forth in this Article.
 The requirement that a designated executive sign this certification is also necessary to ensure accountability at the highest levels of the business when conducting, documenting, and submitting risk-assessment materials to the Agency.

 Subsection (b)(2) requires businesses to submit an abridged form of their new or updated risk assessments to the Agency in their annual submissions.
-This subsection identifies what must be included in the abridged form of the risk assessment: (1) identification of which activity in subsection 7150(b) triggered the risk assessment; (2) a plain language explanation of the purpose for processing consumers' personal information; (3) the categories of personal information processed, and whether they include sensitive personal information; and (4) a plain language explanation of the safeguards that the business has implemented or plans to implement for that activity, with an exception so that a business is not required provide information that would compromise security, fraud prevention, or safety.
+This subsection identifies what must be included in the abridged form of the risk assessment: (1) identification of which activity in subsection 7150(b) triggered the risk assessment; (2) a plain language explanation of the purpose for processing consumers' personal information; (3) the categories of personal information processed, and whether they include sensitive personal information; and (4) a plain language explanation of the safeguards that the business has implemented or plans to implement for that activity, with an exception so that a business is not required to provide information that would compromise security, fraud prevention, or safety.
 The submission of this information in abridged form is necessary to provide transparency about businesses' risk assessments without requiring public disclosure of businesses' confidential information or processes in its annual submission, which are subject to public disclosure under the Public Records Act.